 We teach mathematics systematically throughout school.

 Pupils in all key stages enjoy an hour of maths teaching daily.
-These lessons include opportunities to rehearse mathematical facts (such as times tables), practice formal written calculation methods (such as column addition) and apply their knowledge to a range of problems.
+These lessons include opportunities to rehearse mathematical facts (such as times tables), practise formal written calculation methods (such as column addition) and apply their knowledge to a range of problems.

 We have developed a carefully constructed mathematics curriculum which focuses on developing maths skills in blocks.
 This means that, half termly, we explore a single area of maths that we expect all learners to master within the half term.
 Each year begins with an extensive block of focus into the basic number system (counting, number recognition and formation, place value, ordering numbers etc.) .
 This block gets progressively harder as children progress through school, and in KS2 affords an extensive period of time to the development of fractions, decimals and percentages also.